ashbb/shoes_translator/README.md

 Change log:
 -----------
-Mar 01st, 2009: Debugged a bit and added snapshots.
+Mar 01st, 2009: Debugged a bit and added snapshots.<br>
 Mar 01st, 2009: First release 0.0.5

 To do list: